wx13/jedi/doc/tutorial.md

 Basic editing
 =============

-If you are familiar with the gnu-nano text editor, then you will be in familiar territory.
+If you have used the gnu-nano text editor, then you will be in familiar territory.
 In addition to the standard way of editing text (arrow keys, page-up/down, backspace, etc) there are a number of handy shortcuts.
 Here is a list of commonly used commands: